karthikeyanVK/appinovmsftchennai/README.md

-# Attend App Innovation Circle Hands-On-Lab
+# App Innovation Circle Hands-On-Lab
 ## Building new age applications in the world of serverless & containers - Contents